Taking the Plunge: the When, How, and Where of Metal 3D Printing

-Starting early means unlocking incredible value – and competitive advantage – as well as sufficient time to get design and production infrastructure right and make sure the economics work.
+Starting early means unlocking incredible value – and competitive advantage – as well as sufficient time to get the design and production infrastructure right and make sure the economics work.
 If done right, this can drastically improve tooling-up time as well as time to market.

-Materials, volumes, infrastructure: Planning ahead
+Materials, volumes, infrastructure: planning ahead

 The main current limitations to consider are available materials, production volumes and manufacturing infrastructure.

 The readily available selection of alloys is still limited, but includes highly versatile types of titanium, aluminum, inconel and stainless steel, the mechanical properties of which can be modulated through design.
 For example, you may not need a lightweight material if you can easily create lightweight structures.

 Production volumes and manufacturing infrastructure can also be tackled with time on your side.
 Initial, smaller runs or even bigger batches can easily be run through certified manufacturing services.
 The benefit here is that you don’t have to make the capital investment, and you also benefit from a multitude of additive manufacturing technologies.
 As your product and process matures, you will be able to make informed decisions about establishing your own 3D print infrastructure.

 The same is true of the softer part of infrastructure – process knowledge, design capabilities, and software, as well as process and quality control.
 All this can be borrowed from a partner like Materialise.